Tinram/RND64/ReadMe.md

     -march=core-avx2 -mtune=core-avx2              Intel Haswell
     -march=skylake-avx512 -mtune=skylake-avx512    Intel Skylake

-    gcc -Q -march=native --help=target             detect current CPU options to use in the above gcc switches
+    gcc -Q -march=native --help=target             detect current CPU options to use in the above GCC switches

 ## Other

 The switches `-a` and `-c` are dangerous options when both a filename and pipe symbol are omitted.
 The wide range of output bytes, including control characters, are printed in the terminal, which can cause the terminal to lock or crash (especially on Windows).

-On both Linux and Windows, it's more convenient for rnd64 to be available from any directory location via the PATH system variable (rather than copying the executable file to the directory where needed).
+On both Linux and Windows, it's more convenient for RND64 to be available from any directory location via the PATH system variable (rather than copying the executable file to the directory where needed).

 #### Linux

     make install

-Or move the rnd64 executable to a location such as */usr/local/bin*  (location must be present in $PATH).
+Or move the RND64 executable to a location such as */usr/local/bin*  (location must be present in $PATH).

 #### Windows